Best Smart Thermostat 2026: The Complete Buyer’s Guide

 4. Hire a professional: One can run a new electric wire in 30 minutes.

 Checking to take place C-wire, make certain that power is off at your breaker.
-Take out your old thermostat and go to the wall plate and find a wire which is attached to a terminal marked C. If you see one, you’re all set.
-Otherwise, look in the wall to see whether there are any unused wires.
+Take out your old thermostat and go to the wall plate and find a wire which attaches to a terminal marked C. If you see one, you’re all set.
+Otherwise, look in the wall to see whether any unused wires are there.

-C-wire adapters are used by recycling existing wires.
+Recycling existing wires uses C-wire adapters.
 An example was the Ecobee Power Extender Kit which integrates the G (fan) and Y (cooling) to release a wire to allow C connection.
 The installation requires an additional 15 minutes during installation.

 Smart Home Platform

 Ecobee and Honeywell deal in nearly anything.
 That’s their advantage.
-You are not going to be trapped into one ecosystem.
+We will not trap you into one ecosystem.

 Take into account preference of voice assistants as well.
 An Alexa-compatible thermostat is a natural extension in case you often command Alexa to turn on or turn off lights and music.
-This can be said about Google Assistant and Siri.
-Voice control is easily learnt.
+We can say this about Google Assistant and Siri.
+Users easily learn voice control.

-Automation routines are also to be considered.
+Also consider automation routines.
 Will you have your thermostat to change in locking your smart door? or in case your security system arms?
-These enhanced automations are made possible through broader compatibility.
+Broader compatibility makes these enhanced automations possible.

 How Much Can You Really Save?